Gilmok/GameMaker/Readme.txt

 In cell A20, enter the number of output columns, horizontal pad cells, and vertical pad cells used when printing cards.
 These should be separated by a comma with no spaces.

 The card drop-down list contains a list of saved card templates.
 To load a saved template, simply select it on the drop-down list.

+Pressing the New button creates a new card template using the new template Wizard.

 Pressing the Save button saves a card template to Sheet 6 for later retrieval.